-We designed and developed a heart abnormality detection and medical response system, using user-centered design principles.
-The system is comprised of a wearable sensor coupled with a mobile application that can detect abnormalities in heart rhythms and inform emergency contacts as well as request emergency medical help from the nearest hospital.
+We designed and developed a heart abnormality detection and response system called KardiaCare, comprising of a wearable sensor & mobile application that can detect abnormalities in heart rhythms and inform emergency contacts as well as request emergency medical help from the nearest hospital.

 As the project lead during my undergraduate study, I led the design and software development of the project, including the development of our algorithm for anomaly detection.
 During the graduate course, I conducted and analyzed user interviews, and walkthroughs, and co-created the low and medium fidelity prototypes.

 So, what was the problem?

 For senior citizens globally, cardiovascular diseases are a leading cause of death, more so due to lack of timely help - delays in the same (especially in India due to lack of available medical resources) are common, more so if the adults live alone, leading to avoidable loss of lives.